ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_setup.md

 $ cd ~/catkin_ws && catkin_make
 ```

-If the catkin_make command has been completed without any errors, all the preparations for using OpenManipulator RM-P60-RNH are done.
+If the catkin_make command has been completed without any errors, all the preparations for using OpenManipulator-PRO are done.